New Orleans Child Custody Lawyers

 Divorce is hard, and it gets harder when there are kids involved.
 It’s rough on children when they lose confidence in the one relationship they knew they could trust.
 That’s why the courts try to do everything possible to protect the children.
 Every family law Judge in Louisiana will make child custody decisions based on what is in the best interests of the child, not the adults.

 At the Law Office of James A. Graham, we understand that when a relationship ends, the children are the top priority.
-Our child custody attorneys in New Orleans and Slidell offer the legal guidance you need relating to your child’s future.
+Our child custody attorneys in New Orleans offer the legal guidance you need relating to your child’s future.
 We will work with you to ease your worries and assist in developing an effective, carefully laid out strategy that benefits both you and your children.
 We will work with you to give you the assistance you need to look to the future and protect you and your child’s best interests.
 Call us today to get started.

 How can we help?